uiyuvi/appium-device-farm/README.md

 User can block/unblock devices from Dashboard manually.
 These devices will not be picked up for automation.

 Once automation picks the device user cannot manually unblock, its responsbile of the automation script.

+While running tests, the user can view the device in the browser.

 ## Prerequisite